Research

 Our research group is interested in understanding the life cycle of these circulating PGNs including their origins, transportation, structures, distribution, and functions in the host.
 These questions are pertinent to the understanding of how our body tolerates the PGNs that are ubiquitously released by commensal strains, yet get activated by the PGN signals of pathogens in times of bacterial infections.
 Unbalanced and excessive triggers by such signals may lead to chronic inflammation and undesirable activation of the immune system resulting in autoimmune diseases.

-We take a multidisciplinary approaches including organic synthesis, biochemistry, microbiology, cell culture studies etc. to elucidate the structures and functions of circulating PGNs in host.
-These insights do not only represent fundamental biology question, but may also establish PGN as new effector molecules in the microbiota-host crosstalk, and lead to new therapeutic interventions.
+The insights from our work will not only address fundamental biology questions, but also establish PGN as new effector molecules in the microbiota-host crosstalk, and lead to new therapeutic interventions against microbiome-associated diseases.